Nothing on this earth is standing still. It’s either growing or it’s dying. No matter if it’s a tree or a human being.

 I wondered what it would be like to just be a human, the human I am, Mairi?

 What would it be like to be me, to stop trying to be like anyone else and to just be myself?

-I also realised that to truly be myself I needed to be free of the learned behaviours, patterns and beliefs which plagued me and kept me stuck;
+I also realised that to truly be myself I needed to be free from many of the learned behaviours, patterns and beliefs which plagued me and kept me stuck;

 Who am I underneath all this?

-Now thanks to that little tree I am shedding something.
-Like it’s bark peeling away, I am slowly releasing the layers of limiting beliefs, patterns and behaviours which seemed to hold me so tight.
-I am learning who I am free from the emotional stresses and traumas of old.
+Now thanks to that little birch tree I am shedding something.
+Like it’s bark peeling away, I am slowly releasing my layers of limiting beliefs, patterns and behaviours which dictated how I lived my life.
+I am slowly learning about who I am free from the emotional stresses and traumas of my past.